How we work and play is about to transform.

 Meanwhile, Jules Urbach is working on a real-life version of the Holodeck from Star Trek.
 In the TV series, the Holodeck was an intelligent VR system capable of generating holographic representations of any situation imaginable.
 And as we get closer to such science fiction, OTOY is one of a select few stakeholders leading the charge.

 I’m looking forward to hearing their insights on how life will change in the next five years.
-If you’d like to join the conversation, fill out an application at a360.com.
+If you’d like to join the conversation, fill out an application here.